-What I notice – especially in treatment centres or other venues where participants are in trauma – is the sometimes shockingly high caliber of the writing – from the gut, raw, evocative, heart wrenching and beautiful.
+What I notice – especially in treatment centres where participants are in trauma – is the sometimes shockingly high caliber of the writing – from the gut, raw, evocative, heart-wrenching and beautiful.

 Participants cry, laugh and are in awe of what they and their peers write.
 It’s as if the traumatic space of recovery has broken down their walls and made them open vessels to the creative force.

 The excitement in the room is palpable as participants listen to each others’ writing.